yazi-rs/yazi-rs.github.io/docs/installation.md

 ## Windows

-Windows has been supported since Yazi v0.1.4, but it's still in the early stage, so please file an issue if you encounter any bugs.

-### Requirements

 Yazi relies on `file(1)` to detect the mime-type of the file, and the easiest and most reliable way to get it on Windows is to install Git for Windows and use the `file.exe` that comes with it.

 1. Install Git for Windows by running [the official installer](https://git-scm.com/download/win), or through your package manager of choice.